Metro Film Festival puts your FAN FILM on the BIG SCREEN

 How the Metro Film Festival helps filmmakers get exposure

-Below is a snapshot taken from our film festival.
-The article was taken from a newspaper.
-It writes of Alex, an indie filmmaker who streamed his film on our Movies Plus Amazon Fire TV channel for 6 months.
+The article writes of Alex, an indie filmmaker who streamed his film on our Movies Plus Amazon Fire TV channel for 6 months.
 Alex is a proactive filmmaker.
 He took the Movies Plus statistics to a venture capitalist who decided to finance the filmmaker’s next feature film.
 Alex may be a little more driven than some filmmakers, and his success proves to you that determination and good filmmaking skills can lead you to distribution on services like Hulu.
 That’s right, Alex’s film(s) made it to Hulu.
 We’d like to think that you can do so too!

 A personal note…

 Indie filmmakers, at Metro we are film advocates including Dean Lachiusa, who is one of our curators and a cinematography buff.
 If you are thinking about a film festival campaign or film or TV-program distribution please reach out to us.
 We’d love to hear about your work.
+Below is a pic from one of our happy filmmakers.

 Winners at the Festival Party